 Yet these and other building automation and security systems are only effective as long as the servers that support them are up and running.

-Approaches to building automation and security availability generally fall into three categories:
+Approaches to building automation and security system availability generally fall into three categories:

 - Data backups and restores